-- 2.19 "Residential property" means a property included in a valuation roll in terms of Section 48(2)(b) of the Act [as residential] in respect of which the primary use or permitted use is for residential purposes without derogating from Section 9 of the Act. - 2.20 "Rebate" in relation to a rate payable on a property, means a discount granted in terms of Section 15 of the Act on the amount of the rate payable on the property. - 2.21 "Reduction" in relation to a rate payable on a property, means the lowering in terms of Section 15 of the Act of the amount for which property was valued and the rating of the property at that lower amount.

-2.22 "Vacant property" means:

-- (a) property on which no immovable improvements have been erected; or - (b) in the case of property on which immovable improvements are being constructed, where such property cannot be permanently occupied. - (c) In cases of Smallholdings zoned Vacant (Agricultural Zone II AZII) proof of Bona Fide farming is required, otherwise the property will be deemed as residential vacant property. - 3.
+- 2.20 "Residential property" means a property included in a valuation roll in terms of Section 48(2)(b) of the Act [as residential] in respect of which the primary use or permitted use is for residential purposes without derogating from Section 9 of the Act. - 2.21 "Rebate" in relation to a rate payable on a property, means a discount granted in terms of Section 15 of the Act on the amount of the rate payable on the property. - 2.22 "Reduction" in relation to a rate payable on a property, means the lowering in terms of Section 15 of the Act of the amount for which property was valued and the rating of the property at that lower amount. - 2.23 "Vacant property" means: - (a) property on which no immovable improvements have been erected; or - (b) in the case of property on which immovable improvements are being constructed, where such property cannot be permanently occupied. - (c) In cases of properties zoned Vacant (Agricultural Zone II AZII) proof of Bona Fide farming is required, otherwise the property will be deemed as residential vacant property.
+Normally, Agricultural zoned properties will not be considered as being residential vacant, however this consideration lapses if either of the terms "agricultural purpose property" or "bona fide farmer" as defined in this Policy is not relevant or cannot be applied to said vacant property. - 3.
 To the extent that there is any inconsistency between the Act and this policy, the provisions of the Act prevail.